pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 > **Note:**
 >
-> - This feature is in the development stage and the policy requirement could be subject to change as future features might require more permissions.
+> - This feature is in the development stage and the policy requirement is subject to change as future features might require more permissions.
-> - For projects that do not have CMEK enabled, you can view the Encryption Access page, but you are not allowed to click Create New Key.
+> - For projects without CMEK enabled, you can access the **Encryption Access** page but are not allowed to create a new key.

 ### Step 3.
 Create a cluster